Home > Analyses > Technology > DocuSign, Inc.

 Financial Ratios

-The table below summarizes key financial ratios for DocuSign, Inc. over the fiscal years 2021 to 2025, reflecting profitability, valuation, liquidity, leverage, and operational efficiency:
+The following table presents key financial ratios for DocuSign, Inc. over the fiscal years 2022 to 2026, reflecting profitability, valuation, liquidity, leverage, efficiency, and dividend metrics:

 Dividend Yield0%0%0%0%0%